-William J. Bernfeld, Partner, Akerman LLP William J. Bernfeld focuses his practice on real estate and commercial law.
+William J. Bernfeld, Partner, Akerman LLP

+William ("Bill") Bernfeld focuses his practice on real estate and commercial law.
 He regularly assists clients in acquisitions and dispositions, leasing, and financing of real estate projects in a variety of sectors throughout California including office, retail, restaurant, hospitality, and industrial.
-Bill regularly works on behalf of lenders to secure permanent, construction, and distressed project financing, as well as handling asset-based and commercial lending transactions on behalf of institutional clients.
-Additionally, Bill's background as a bankruptcy attorney puts him in a unique position to assist clients with distressed real estate transactions including loan workouts and other restructuring needs.
-Taila L. Martin, Special Counsel, Real Estate, Akerman LLP Taila L. Martin regularly represents regional and national commercial banks, insurance companies, investment funds, and other corporate clients in all aspects of commercial real estate finance.
-Her practice is focused on mortgage and mezzanine financing, joint venture financing, acquisitions and dispositions, and construction lending.
-Talia has experience with a wide variety of real estate assets, including office parks and buildings, hotels, shopping centers, multi-family apartment complexes, skilled nursing facilities, and other healthcare assets.
-In addition, she represents clients in public finance and tax-exempt bond matters.
+Bill regularly works on behalf of lenders to secure permanent, construction, and distressed project financing, as well as handling assetbased and commercial lending transactions on behalf of institutional clients.
+Bill has also developed a niche practice in representing lenders in trusts and estates transactions.
+Bill's background as a bankruptcy attorney puts him in a unique position to assist clients with distressed real estate transactions including loan workouts and other restructuring needs.

+Steven A. Paletz, Associate, Akerman LLP